NFA/multiline/README.rst

 - Project Homepage: https://github.com/NFA/multiline

-WTW_ &reg; is a brand in the Xylem_ group, and I, the author of this script have no affiliation with either.
+WTW_® is a brand in the Xylem_ group, and I, the author of this script have no affiliation with either.
 I am just a researcher attempting to make my life in the lab easier.